SkyHearts/Webserv/README.md

 * Writing to the socket(s)
 * Closing connections with the socket(s)

+I have also helped with the integration of the configuration parser and the request parser into the server.

 ## Mars
 My job is to handle request parsing, method handling and responses.
 Here's what I deal with: